-Use of PDFs of magazine and product covers and other print promotional materials provided in the Reading Room Wholesale Shop
+Use of print promotional materials provided in the Reading Room Wholesale Shop

 A range of approved PDFs are provided in the Reading Room Wholesale Shop for print promotional uses.
 A Reading Room account is required to download these PDFs, or for your convenience you can now order prints from an Approved Provider.
 These PDFs include, but are not limited to:

 - covers for The Christian Science Journal, the Christian Science Sentinel, The Herald of Christian Science, and eBibleLesson

 - promotional posters and covers for The Christian Science Monitor, Christian Science Quarterly Bible Lesson products in English and Spanish, and myBibleLesson

 - promotional posters for eBibleLesson and Sentinel Audio chats